JoseCVM/ipfs-proxy-app/README.md

 # Installation
 Clone this repo and navigate to its folder

-Check that you have postgresql installed: https://www.postgresql.org/download/linux/ubuntu/
+Check that you have postgresql installed: https://www.postgresql.org/download/linux/ubuntu/ and that your current user has adequate privileges

 Check that you have cargo installed: ```curl https://sh.rustup.rs -sSf | sh``` or https://doc.rust-lang.org/cargo/getting-started/installation.html